 For many in the world of education, the months of May and June represent the end of the academic year and the start of tourism's high season.
 Thus, from the perspective of the tourism industry as the academic year wanes, new tourism educational opportunities begin to wax.

-Educational tourism is one of the fastest growing areas of the travel and tourism and one that is too often overlooked by tourism professionals and marketers.
+Educational tourism is one of the fastest-growing areas of travel and tourism and one that is too often overlooked by tourism professionals and marketers.
 For example, many meetings and conventions have either an educational component to them or serve their members by being educational instruments.
 Often educational tourism is called by other names, such as career enhancement, job development or self-actualization experiences.

 EDUCATIONAL TOURISM OPPORTUNITIES

 It may pay your community to create reasons for school children to visit.
 While these trips rarely translate directly into overnight stays, they can help promote your tourism product in two ways: (1) children may bring their parents back for a longer visit and (2) they aid the local restaurant business.

 This form of educational travel may be the most controversial form, so much so that some may argue that Spring Break travel has nothing to do with education.
 This form of travel only works if you have geography that lends itself, be it snow-covered mountains or beaches with palm trees.
 In either case consider the pros and cons of Spring Break tourism.
 Often Spring breakers add extra tourism costs in the form or police and sanitation overtime.